Are you feeling alone or depressed?

 What Should I Expect from Individual Therapy?

-When you come into Family Therapy Center for counseling, your therapist will spend time getting to know you, your struggles, and your hopes for therapy.
+When you come to Family Therapy Center for counseling, your therapist will spend time getting to know you, your struggles, and your hopes for therapy.
 We believe therapy is a collaborative process: we understand that you have the most knowledge about your own situation and hardships.
 We seek to be supportive and empathic while helping you navigate your thoughts and feelings to create the change you want.
 Your therapist will support you in making meaningful change in problematic areas of your life by fostering the strengths you already possess to encourage you to grow and live to your fullest potential.

 Common problems addressed by individual therapy: